 Joshua proved himself again when asked by Moses, along with 11 other men, to go into the Promised Land and scout it out for danger.
 Joshua, along with another man named Caleb, were the only ones of the 12 to report that they should enter the Promised Land.
 The other 10 said that while the land was prosperous and fertile, it was full of people who would crush the Israelites and they should not enter.
 Joshua and Caleb rebuked the people and were almost stoned and killed.

 Moses almost destroyed the Israelites because of their disobedience, but they were spared because Moses begged God to have mercy.
 God decreed that all those 20 and up who had rebelled would die in the wilderness.
 The Israelites were set to wander until this had come to pass.
 Those who had not rebelled and all those who were young would be led by Joshua and Caleb into the Promised Land.
-Joshua was brought before Eleazar the priest and was appointed in front of all the people as the man who would lead them into the Promised Land.
+Joshua was brought before Eleazar the priest and was appointed in front of all the people like the man who would lead them into the Promised Land.

 After 40 years, Joshua was told by God to lead the Israelites into the Promised Land.
 Joshua and the Israelites faced many difficulties and fought many battles after entering the Promised Land.